Acow337/simple-db/lab6.md

 records to a log file at appropriate times during transactions.
 You will implement rollback and recovery using the contents of the log file.

-The logging code we provide generates records intended for physical whole-page undo and redo.
-When a page is first read in, our code remembers the original content of the page as a before-image.
+The logging code we provide generates records intended for physical **whole-page** undo and redo. **When a page is first read in, our code remembers the original** **content of the page as a before-image**.
 When a transaction updates a page, the corresponding log record contains that remembered before-image as well as the content of the page after modification as an after-image.
 You'll use the before-image to roll back during aborts and to undo loser transactions during